oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Widget/README.md

 }
 ```

-When we call the `doSomething` method in the `Widget2.ts` component, the corresponding subscription method in the `Widget1.ts` component will be executed, and the latest value can be obtained.
+When we call the `doPublish` method in the `Widget2.ts` component, the corresponding subscription method in the `Widget1.ts` component will be executed, and the latest value can be obtained.

 `BehaviorSubContext` is almost identical to `SubContext` in usage, with the only difference being that when subscribing for the first time, it will trigger a `subscription function`.
 This feature is similar to the functionality of the `immediate` property in `watch`.